 Note: This post is a little longer than the previous ones.
 We thought it best, however, not to break up the concepts.
 So, settle back, take it slowly, and enjoy!
 This is fascinating stuff, with applications that extend beyond ADHD medications.

-Genetic testing for ADHD medications offers one clear benefit: it can help to identify whether you metabolize medications slowly, normally, or very quickly.
-That’s what this post in the series is all about.
+Genetic testing for ADHD medications offers one clear benefit: It can help to identify whether you metabolize medications slowly, normally, or very quickly.
+That’s the focus of this post.

 Now, what is the first very important point to understand about medications?
 That’s right: Dosing matters.
 Assuming that the diagnosis is correct and the medications being considered are recommended for it, beneficial effects depend upon identifying the dosage that works best for the individual.